 Students are admitted to start in the fall semester only.

-This program requires the General GRE.
-The Mathematics Subject GRE is not required.
 International students must demonstrate English proficiency.
 This is typically accomplished by taking the TOEFL – a minimum score of 100 is required to be considered for admission.
 More information on English proficiency for international applicants is available here.

 The admissions committee reviews applicants on their record of academic achievement, demonstrated academic potential, letters of recommendation, background and experience, and other factors.
 GPAs and standardized test scores provide competitive points of reference for admission but are not alone decisive in the admissions review.
 The Division of Biostatistics does not conduct interviews with applicants as part of the review process.